 The API is well documented with example charts for each property.

 amCharts is an aesthetically pleasing charting library.
-It offers both charts and geographical maps (Map Chart), allowing for advanced data visualization.
+It offers both charts and geographical maps (Map Chart) that you can use to create amazing maps.

 The Map Chart package can create a range of interactive maps with only a few lines of code.
 Some great product features include map projections, coordinate shifting, and heat maps.
 Although there are a variety of bundled maps available, it’s possible to make your own as well.